Adwaith5178/supermarket/README.md

 The project is built using a modern full-stack architecture to ensure scalability and real-time performance:

-Frontend: React.js (for a responsive, component-based user interface).
+Frontend: React.js (for a responsive, component-based user interface),Python, Javascript

 Backend: Node.js & Express.js (handling API routing and server-side logic).